IvanDirigible/python-challenge/README.md

 Our script analyzes this data and exports it as a text file.
 This format is significantly easier for everyone at the company to understand:
 ![The output file of summarized profits and losses.](./Resources\PyBank-summary.png)
 ### PyPoll
-The polling data contains hundred of thousands of votes.
+The polling data contains hundreds of thousands of votes.
 Tabulating votes manually would take significant amount of human work hours:
 ![An image of a CSV file containing all the votes of a small town election.](./Resources\PyPoll-dataset.png)

 Our script quickly counts the votes for each candidate, displays the total number of votes, the percentage earned by each candidate, and the winner.
 It does all of this in a matter of seconds: